Alaska Sales Tax

 Article X, Section 1 of the Alaska Constitution gives cities and boroughs broad authority to levy and administer their own sales taxes.
 Over 100 municipalities currently collect local sales tax.

 Important: Each municipality sets its own rate, exemptions, and administration.
-Rates typically range from 2% to 5%, but can go as high as 7.5%.
+Rates typically range from 2% to 5%, but can go as high as 9.5% (combined city + borough).
 Check with your local government for specific rules.

 Major Cities with NO Sales Tax